youngancient/kimikoapp/README.md

 - **Rewards System**:
   - Patients earn rewards for completing their medications on time.
-  - The rewards can be claimed in tokens, and transferred to the patient’s beneficiary account.
+  - The rewards can be claimed in tokens and transferred to the patient’s beneficiary account.

 - **Role Progression**:
-  - As patients adhere to their schedule, they accumulate points and progress through roles, unlocking higher rewards and privileges.
+  - Patients who adhere to their schedule accumulate points and progress through roles, unlocking higher rewards and privileges.

 ---